Certified Human Trajectory Prediction: Introduction

 We conduct experiments employing state-of-the-art trajectory prediction models trained on Trajnet++ benchmark~\cite{kothari2021human}.
-We demonstrate the accuracy and the certified output bound of the smoothed models and show their trade-off.
-We also showcase the robustness of the smoothed model against different inputs.
-We further reveal that common performance metrics are unreliable as they do not account for the potential input noises so we introduce new certified metrics, equipped with the certified bounds.
-At the end, we compare the performance of different denoisers, and investigate the impact of employing the denoiser in the smoothed model performance.
+We develop smoothed trajectory prediction models with guaranteed robustness and demonstrate both their accuracy and the certified bounds of their predictions.
+The results highlight the advantages of the smoothed models over non-certified models in noisy input settings.
+They also indicate that the most accurate models are not necessarily the most robust.
+In addition, we show that common performance metrics for the trajectory prediction task are unreliable as they cannot account for the potential input noises.
+To address this, we introduce new certified metrics, equipped with the certified bounds.